What Is an AI Co-Founder? (Honest Answer for Solo Founders in 2026)

 An AI co-founder is an AI agent configured to operate a specific domain of your business autonomously.
 It has memory, a defined role, access to your tools and data, and a clear mandate.

-- Runs Reddit and Twitter growth research every morning
+- Running Reddit and Twitter growth research every morning

-- Sends me a briefing with one priority per day
+- Sending me a briefing with one priority per day

-- Monitors my product pipelines and alerts me when something breaks
+- Monitoring product pipelines and alerting when something breaks

-- Writes first drafts of blog posts, newsletters, and product descriptions
+- Writing first drafts of blog posts, newsletters, and product descriptions

-I built Evo using OpenClaw and a set of markdown configuration files that define Evo's identity, memory, and rules.
+I built this using OpenClaw and a set of markdown configuration files that define the agent's identity, memory, and rules.
 If you want to see how that setup works under the hood, this post covers the full build process.

 ---